justincpresley/go-cobs/USE.md

   * Possible Values: The two boolean values: `true` and `false`.
   * Suggested Default: `true`.
 * [ ] **Reverse**:
-  * Description: Place the flag at the end of the chunk rather than before effectively reversing the process.
+  * Description: Place the flag at the end of the chunk rather than before effectively reversing the process - `RCOBS`.
 This allows encoding with no lookahead (making it easier to encode) but enforces decoding to be done in reverse killing the ability to stream decode.
   * Possible Values: The two boolean values: `true` and `false`.
   * Suggested Default: `false`.